Angels rally for 4 runs in 7th inning to beat White Sox 6-5

 FOR STARTERS

-Héctor Santiago went 4 2/3 innings in his second start this season for the White Sox and yielded two runs on four hits.
+Santiago went 4 2/3 innings in his second start this season for the White Sox and yielded two runs on four hits.

 The Angels went with an opener for the 23rd time this season.
 Noé Ramirez got the start for the fifth time and allowed a run on two hits in 1 1/3 innings before giving way to Suarez.
 The left-hander went four innings and was tagged for four runs and six hits.